snackmasta/HVAC/docs/control-plan.md

 ## Sensors and Actuators
 - List of sensors (temperature, humidity, etc.) for each room
 - List of actuators (fans, dampers, compressors) per room
+- All components selected to meet relevant industrial standards

 ## Diagrams
 - (Insert control logic diagrams for multi-room setup as needed)